Low-Maintenance Pet-Friendly Houseplants

 For pet owners who prefer to have plants that will need minimal care, the Echeveria is ideal.
 It doesn’t need much water and is highly pet-friendly.
 The plant is considered drought-tolerant because it hardly ever needs water.
 It is also very good at dealing with other extreme temperatures like frost, blizzards, etc.

 However, for proper care, you must provide your Echeveria with plenty of natural light while ensuring adequate moisture in the soil.
-As a decorative option, it is quite versatile, with various colors and sizes available.
+As a decorative option, it is versatile, with various colors and sizes available.
 Besides, the shrub is pretty to look at, and you can even cut the offshoots to enable the growth of new plants from the trimmings.

 5. Boston Fern